F1rst-Unicorn/stocks/manual/server/maintainance.md

 ## Container logs

 Both tomcat and nginx write their own log files.
-All of the files are found in /var/log/.
+All of the files are found in `/var/log/`.
+Tomcat logs can also be found under `${catalina.base}/logs`.
+The directory `${catalina.base}` is the base directory for tomcat configuration, which might differ between operating systems.
+Common values are `/usr/share/tomcatX` (e.g. on ArchLinux) and `/var/lib/tomcatX` (e.g. on Debian).

 ## Stocks server log

-The log file of the stocks server is at /var/log/tomcat8/stocks.log.
+The log file of the stocks server is at `/var/log/tomcatX/stocks.log`, where X is your tomcat version.
 The used library is log4j2.
-If the default tomcat server.xml is used the log config is stored in /usr/share/tomcat8/webapps/server/WEB-INF/classes/ log4j2.xml.
+If the default tomcat `server.xml` is used the log config is stored in `${catalina.base}/webapps/stocks/WEB-INF/classes/log4j2.xml`.
 The server refreshes the config every 30 seconds so the log level can be adjusted without restarting the server.

-The config can be reset by removing the directory /usr/share/tomcat8/webapps/server (but not the symlinks).
+The config can be reset by removing the directory `${catalina.base}/webapps/stocks` (but not the symlinks).
 Note that during redeployment the webapp might be subject to downtime.

 ## Stocks config file

-The stocks config in /etc/stocks-server/stocks.properties can be adjusted at any time.
+The stocks config in `/etc/stocks-server/stocks.properties` can be adjusted at any time.
 A restart of the tomcat container is required to apply the changes.
 The recommended way of configuring stocks is via the official ansible role at https://gitlab.com/veenj/ansible-stocks.